The Oregon Zoo is accessible to people of all abilities.

 Handicapped spaces are in the first two aisles near the zoo's front entrance with more marked spaces throughout the lot.
 A valid DMV Disabled Parking Permit parking permit is required.

 Service animals on a leash or harness are welcome at the zoo.
-Call 503-226-1561 in advance of your visit so an escort can be arranged while on zoo grounds.
 When you arrive, check in at the reception office.